LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 }
 ```

-Once again, you can see that in Java the curly braces define a block rather than indentation.
+Once again, you can see that in Java the curly braces, rather than indentation, define a block.
 In Java, the parentheses around the condition are required.

 ### if-else